-Eat the Weeds is the page owned by Green Deane.
-He is held as a very credible entity in the field of foraging.
+Eat the Weeds is the page owned by Green Deane, who is known to be a credible person in the foraging community.
 He offers regular and private classes about wild edibles, mushrooms, and medicinal plants.

 2. Florida Herbal Conference

-Florida Herbal Conference is a gathering of people whose interest lies in Herbalism.
-Located at GoldenRod, a census-designated place in Florida.
-Its workshop focuses are the following; clinical herbalism, herbal crafts, herbal tradition and history, medicine making, plant identification walks, and hands-on demonstrations.
+Florida Herbal Conference is a gathering of people whose interest lies in herbalism that is located in Goldenrod, Florida.
+Their workshop focuses are the following: clinical herbalism, herbal crafts, herbal tradition and history, medicine making, plant identification walks, and hands-on demonstrations.

 - More information: https://floridaherbalconference.org/about/event-mission/